£150,000 Mortgage : Monthly Repayments & Income Requirements

 Get Started

-How much deposit do you need?
+How much deposit do you need for a £150,000 mortgage?

 Currently, the minimum deposit requirements imposed by lenders for a residential mortgage are between 5%-10% – this is based on the property value NOT the mortgage amount.

-So, if you were buying a property with a value of £150,000 (rather than borrowing this amount) you’d need a deposit of between £7,500-£15,000 at least, and then your mortgage would actually be between £142,500-£135,000.
+So, if you were buying a property with a value of £150,000 (rather than borrowing this amount) you’d need a deposit of between £7,500-£15,000 at least, and then your mortgage would be between £142,500-£135,000.

-For a more complex application, where there may be a bad credit issue or a mortgage involving a non-standard construction property, which will reduce the pool of lenders available, you may need a higher deposit of at least 25%.
+For a more complex application, where there may be a bad credit issue, which will reduce the pool of lenders available, you may need a higher deposit of at least 25%.

-For a buy-to-let mortgage most lenders ask for a minimum of 20%, although a mortgage broker with experience in this area should be able to identify some who will ask for less.
+For a buy-to-let mortgage, most lenders ask for a minimum of 20%, although a mortgage broker with experience in this area should be able to identify some who will ask for less.

-The higher your deposit the more likelihood of qualifying for the most competitive interest rates as mortgage lenders will reserve their best rates for mortgages with the lowest loan-to-value (LTV).
+The higher your deposit the more likely you are to qualify for the most competitive interest rates and mortgage terms as lenders will reserve their best rates for mortgages with the lowest loan-to-value (LTV).
+Most lenders offer a maximum LTV of 95%, which means you’d need a minimum deposit of 5%.

 You can see how this works on our calculator below.